sunecz/SSDF2/readme.md

 For arrays with indexes use the same methods but with an index instead of a name.

 ## Data manipulation
 Some basic operations can be done with the data, such as checking if a value exist, setting, adding, and removing.
-With these operations it's possible to create basic data structures.
+With these operations it's possible to create and manage basic data structures.
 ```java
 // To check if a value exist
 data.has(name);